1Franck/PewJS/README.md

 ##Scope

-Calling Pew.createProject() store a new instance of `Pew.Project` inside Pew and return it so you can use it after.
-To retreive/access your game object, you can also use `Pew.project()`
+Calling Pew.createProject() store a new instance of `Pew.Project` inside Pew and return it.
+The other way to access to your project is going through `Pew.project()`

 Create project and stored it into variable `game`: